Watts Gallery Library & Archive

-Bringing together publications and theses on all aspects of the life and work of the Wattses and their circle, the library is an excellent resource centre, as well as a tranquil place to learn more about the art of the time.
-There are publications focusing on the prominent themes in 19th-century art, including periodicals, journals and catalogues such as The English Illustrated Magazine, Art Journal, and Burlington Magazine.
+Bringing together publications and theses on all aspects of the life and work of the Wattses and their circle, the library is an excellent resource centre as well as a tranquil place to learn more about the art of the time.
+There are publications focusing on prominent themes in 19th century art including periodicals, journals and catalogues such as The English Illustrated Magazine, Art Journal and Burlington Magazine.

-Highlights include an A-Z of Victorian artists, given as a gift by the late Christopher Wood, an auctioneer, art dealer and author who devoted his career to promoting the arts and artists of the Victorian period.
+Highlights include an A-Z of Victorian artists, a gift from the late Christopher Wood, an auctioneer, art dealer and author who devoted his career to promoting the arts and artists of the Victorian period.

 The library has two reading rooms; the John George Archive Room and the Seminar Room.